Languages of the Philippines: Spanish

-Many historical documents, land titles, and works of literature are written in Spanish and are still not translated into Filipino languages, despite the fact that some such as land titles have legal value.
+Up until recently, many historical documents, land titles, and works of literature were written in Spanish and not translated into Filipino languages or English.
 Spanish, through colonization has contributed the largest number of loanwords and expressions in Tagalog, Cebuano, and other Philippine languages.
 The Academia Filipina de la Lengua Española (Philippine Academy of the Spanish Language), established in 1924, is a founding member of the Association of Academies of the Spanish Language; an association of the various Spanish academies of the world which cooperate in the standardizing and promotion of the Spanish language.
 Among its past and present academics are former President Arroyo, former Foreign Affairs Secretary Alberto Romulo, and Archbishop of Cebú Cardinal Ricardo Vidal.

 Spanish creoles

 There are several Spanish-based creole languages in the Philippines, collectively called Chavacano.
 These may be split into two major geographical groups: